Nicolas-Bury/habit-tracker/README.md

 - **Habits:** Stores habit details (name, periodicity, user association).
 - **Completions:** Tracks when habits are marked as complete (id, habit name, completion date).

+The database comes with example tracking data already populated (5 pre-defined habits, with 4 weeks of tracking data).
+Delete the database file in order to start a new experience.

 ## Installation

 1. **Clone the Repository:**